Concrete Stamping Mistakes To Avoid

-No, you can’t.
-Color is tricky business and photographs of concrete stamp jobs will look only as accurate as your computer or phone allows and still may not be that accurate.
+Please don’t try it!
+Color is tricky business and photographs of concrete stamp jobs will look only as accurate as your computer or phone allows.
+Even then, your image may still not be accurate enough.
 Do not guarantee that a color will come out exactly the same as a picture.
 Let your customer know that what looks like a soft beige in a picture on a website may in fact be nothing close to a soft beige.
 If you are unfamiliar with a color combination, make a sample and show your customer ahead of time.

 Picking the wrong stamp for your skill level

 For beginners, an easy rule to remember is to keep it simple.
 Don’t pick a pattern that is complicated if you’re stamping for the first time.
 Stick to the easier stamps, like a seamless concrete stamp.
 Seamless stamps are easier because you can lay them down in any direction.
 As long as they overlap, you won’t have to think too much on what goes here and what goes there.

 Seamless stamps are also a great way to learn about the timing of stamped concrete.
 How long will it take you to use a 12” x 12” based tamper on a 5’ x 5’ seamless stamp (you have to hit every inch of that stamp) and get the 1,000-square-foot job done before the concrete gets hard?
 By using a seamless stamp, there won’t be any mortar lines or grout lines to touch up, either.
 Remember, the stamp is only going to do so much.
 Touch up and hand tooling are necessary parts of concrete stamping.
 If you select a brick pattern, get ready to touch up many of those mortar lines and be prepared because it’s going to take more time.
 That’s why we always encourage beginners to learn with seamless stamps.